 - With detailed documentation of repeat offense with an employee signature would leave little chances of losing a lawsuit, or even finding a lawyer to sue

 When it comes time to terminate an employee after all of your management efforts have failed, you must have this process defined.
-Start with security; access, keys, passwords, entry cards or other security items such as alarm codes should all be addressed first.
-A witness is recommended during this process which should include a final interview that is documented, if possible.
+Start with security; you should first address access, keys, passwords, entry cards or other security items such as alarm codes.
+HR experts recommend that you have a witness during this process.
+It should include a final interview that you document, if possible.
 If the employee has compensation coming, write a check on the spot (if you can), including any severance or other offering you may have at the time of termination.
 Finally, encourage feedback, either at the time of the final interview, or in writing later with a form that you provide.

-You cannot avoid the lawsuit threat, however you can minimize your vulnerability through strong practices and policies as well as protecting your business and personal assets from being targeted in a lawsuit.
+You cannot avoid the lawsuit threat.
+However you can minimize your vulnerability.
+Communicated and enforce strong practices and policies.
+Most importantly, protect your business and personal assets from lawsuits.

 A growing field of employee issues is bullying in the workplace.
 Where sexual harassment lead the pack for years, today an employee can be intimidated and create an HR nightmare these days.